anxielray/Make_a_game/feedback.md

 - [ ] Winning a game should show the cheers emoji on a timeout.
 - [ ] Stop the paddle from moving before the game starts
 - [ ] Make the live hearts fade when the user looses a life.
+- [ ] Stop the padle from moving when the game is paused.
+- [ ] Stop the continuation of the game when the game is over